front-end-intermediate/session-11/readme.md

 }))
 ```

-Actions for all the items.
+Here are actions for all the items.

 ```js
 function addPirateAction(pirate){